Enga Ooru Kavakkaran

 Enga Ooru Kavakkaran is a 1988 Indian Tamil language film, directed by T. P. Gajendran and produced by Kalyani Murugan.
 The film stars Ramarajan, Gautami, M. N. Nambiar and T. P. Gajendran.
 It was released on 27 August 1988, and became a success, with a 100-day theatrical run.

 Plot

-A young and beautiful woman falls in love with her bodyguard.
+A beautiful young woman falls in love with her bodyguard.
 However, they must overcome many challenges in order to be together.

 Soundtrack

 The music was composed by Ilaiyaraaja.
 The title song is set to the raga Kharaharapriya.